 In KS3 all students follow a course based on the Bishop's Directory.

 Begins by looking at what it means to belong to a Catholic College and those features that give us our faith identity.
 We then go on to look at the ministry of Jesus and his disciples, the Mass, liturgical calendar, Christianity in Britain and Sikhism.

-Units include the Covenant and old Testament Prophesy, Islam, Scripture and the Moral Social teaching of the church.
+Units include the Covenant and Old Testament Prophesy, Islam, Scripture and the Moral Social teaching of the church.
 Students are encouraged to consider the character of the Church and the role of the Papacy.

 Students begin their GCSE course.
-All students follow the Edexcel Course made up of Units 3 & 10.
+All students currently follow the Edexcel Course made up of Units 3 & 10.
 For students starting year 9 in September 2016 a new GCSE course will be followed involving studies in Catholic Christianity and Judaism (more details of this course are not yet available).

 Year 9 - 10

 Work includes the Sacraments, the liturgical calendar of the Church, the Religious Life, the idea of Vocation, the Priesthood & the work of the Pope & bishops.

 Work includes looking at reasons for believing in God, the idea of atheism & agnosticism, the sanctity of life through abortion & euthanasia, reasons to believe in Life after death, Poverty & the work of CAFOD, social & community cohesion, the changing roles of women & men.

 In year 12 all students follow a course leading to an ASDAN qualification as well as being given the opportunity to study Religious Education at A/S and A2.